 As with Nambi Narayanan, the CBI report says, that the IB implicated Raman Srivastava without a shred of evidence and without disclosing the grounds for allegations against the IGP.
 In the process, this senior officer faced endless humiliation and his career too was marred forever. (page 24)

 The absurdity of the charge that ISRO scientists sold technology secrets through two Maldivian women becomes obvious if you consider that neither of these two women were educated enough to have made sense of complex scientific documents.

 One could just about converse in English but was not well educated.
 Another one couldn't speak a single word of English.
 She came purely for the purpose of putting her child into a school in Bangalore.
 And she also had a health problem.
-She wanted to go through a heart surgery.
+She wanted to go through heart surgery.
 But they landed into this soup.
 The police trapped them in Trivandrum.
 Poor women, they were helpless.
-And they are from a country which is in a subservient position vis-a-vis India.
+And they are from a country that is in a subservient position vis-a-vis India.
 So they really suffered.
-They were forced to make statements against themselves through sheer third degree torture.
+They were forced to make statements against themselves through sheer third-degree torture.

 The Kerala police disown all responsibility saying, ‘we did not do the interrogation.
 We were suddenly asked to do certain things by the IB.